 Family members, merely due to their relation to the refugee, may be at risk of persecution in such a manner that could be the basis for refugee status.
 It should also be noted that individuals belonging to the family of a person qualifying for international protection could have their own protection needs.

-The individual applicant could fall under more than one profile included in this common analysis.
+It should be highlighted that an individual applicant could fall under more than one profile included in this common analysis.
 The protection needs associated with all such circumstances should be fully examined.

 The considerations under each profile should, furthermore, be viewed without prejudice to the credibility assessment of the applicant’s claims.
 This common analysis deals solely with issues of risk analysis and qualification.